-If your shares are registered in your name or if you have stock certificates, they will not be voted if you do not return your proxy card by mail or vote by Internet, telephone or at the Annual Meeting as described above under "How Do I Vote?".
+If your shares are registered in your name or if you have stock certificates, they will not be counted if you do not vote as described above under "How Do I Vote?".
 If your shares are held in street name and you do not provide voting instructions to the bank, broker or other holder of record of your shares as described above, the bank, broker or other holder of record of your shares has the authority to vote your unvoted shares only on the ratification of the appointment of our independent registered public accounting firm (Proposal 2 of this proxy statement) without receiving instructions from you.
 Therefore, we encourage you to provide voting instructions to your bank, broker or other holder of record.
 This ensures your shares will be voted at the Annual Meeting and in the manner you desire.
 A "broker non-vote" will occur if your broker cannot vote your shares on a particular matter because it has not received instructions from you and does not have discretionary voting authority on that matter or because your broker chooses not to vote on a matter for which it does have discretionary voting authority.

-Your bank, broker or other holder of record no longer has the ability to vote your uninstructed shares in the election of directors.
-Therefore, if you hold your shares in street name it is critical that you cast your vote if you want your vote to be counted for the election of directors (Proposal 1 of this proxy statement).
-In the past, if you held your shares in street name and you did not indicate how you wanted your shares voted in the election of directors, your bank, broker or other holder of record was allowed to vote your shares on your behalf in the election of directors as it felt appropriate.
+Your bank, broker or other nominee no longer has the ability to vote your uninstructed shares in the election of directors.
+Therefore, if you hold your shares in street name it is critical that you cast your vote if you want your vote to be counted for the election of directors (Proposal No. 1 of this proxy statement).
+In the past, if you held your shares in street name and you did not indicate how you wanted your shares voted in the election of directors, your bank, broker or other nominee was allowed to vote your shares on your behalf in the election of directors as it felt appropriate.
 Thus, if you hold your shares in street name and you do not instruct your bank, broker or other nominee how to vote in the election of directors, no votes will be cast on that proposal on your behalf.